OpenCilk/infrastructure/README.md

   lexical scope are guaranteed to be synced upon exiting that lexical scope.
 Like the other Cilk keywords, `cilk_scope` is available by using the `-fopencilk` compiler flag and including `<cilk/cilk.h>`.
-- The compiler is based on [LLVM 12][llvm-12-doc] and supports the usual [`clang`][clang-12-doc] options.
+- The compiler is based on [LLVM 14][llvm-14-doc] and supports the usual [`clang`][clang-14-doc] options.
-- Both C and C++ are supported, including all standards supported by LLVM 12.
+- Both C and C++ are supported, including all standards supported by LLVM 14.
 - Prototype support for C++ exceptions is included.
 - Experimental support for pedigrees and built-in deterministic parallel random-number generation is available.
-To enable pedigree support, compile and link all Cilk code with the flag `-fopencilk-enable-pedigrees`.
+To enable pedigree support, link the Cilk program with the pedigree library, `-lopencilk-pedigrees`.
-- Reducer hyperobjects are supported using the Intel Cilk Plus reducer library — i.e., the hyperobject headers from Intel Cilk Plus — except that it is not valid to reference the view of a C reducer after calling `CILK_C_UNREGISTER_REDUCER`.
+- [Beta] OpenCilk 2.0 introduces language support for reducer hyperobjects.
+A local or global variable can be made into a reducer by adding `cilk_reducer(I, R)` or `cilk_reducer(I, R, D)` to its type, where `I`, `R`, and `D` designate the identity, reduce, and optional destroy functions for the reducer.
 - Cilksan instrumentation for determinacy-race detection is enabled by using the `-fsanitize=cilk` compiler flag.
 Cilksan supports reducers and Pthread mutex locks.
 In addition, Cilksan offers an API for controlling race detection, which